 publish.pact.jsfile, the consumer version is tagged with the name of the git branch.

-Open up the the consumer build in Travis CI.
+Open up the the consumer build in Github Actions.
 It will generate and publish the pact successfully, then fail on the

 can-i-deploystep, as there is no successful verification from the provider.